-Fraser fir continues to increase in popularity for good reason.
-Fraser fir has blue-green needles with silvery undersides.
-The branches are stiff and hold up well to ornaments.
-The trees have a pleasant scent and needle retention is excellent.
+Fraser Fir continues to increase in popularity for good reason.
+Fraser Fir has dark green needles with silvery undersides.
+The branches are relatively strong and hold ornaments well.
+Fraser Fir has pleasant scent and the needle retention is excellent.

-Canaan fir does combine many of the characteristics of balsam fir with better needle retention like Fraser fir.
-It is sometimes described as a hybrid between balsam fir and Fraser fir, but is actually a specific seed source of balsam fir from the Canaan Valley of West Virginia.
+Canaan Fir combines many of the characteristics of Balsam Fir but with better needle retention.
+It is sometimes described as a hybrid between Balsam Fir and Fraser Fir, but is actually a specific seed source of Balsam Fir from the Canaan Valley of West Virginia.

-A narrow, naturally open, traditional Christmas Tree with a very deep blue needle color.
-Great fragrance, strong branches and excellent needle retention.
+Corkbark Fir is a unique and rare Christmas Tree.
+It is narrow, naturally open and has a deep blue needle color.
+It also has a pleasant "spicy" fragrance, strong branches and excellent needle retention.

-Douglas fir is a dense tree with soft, light green needles.
-You’ll need to stick with lighter-weight ornaments since the branches are not as stiff as some other species.
-Another good choice for budget-conscious consumers.
+Douglas Fir is a dense tree with soft, light green needles and good needle retention.
+You’ll want to stick with lightweight ornaments since the branches are not as stiff as some other species.

-Concolor fir have longer needles that may be as blue as a blue spruce.
+Concolor Fir has longer needles that may be as blue as a blue spruce and has good needle retention.
 The big draw for this species, however, is the strong, citrus-like scent of its needles.

 If you can’t get enough of that real Christmas tree scent, you’re in luck!
 The Balsam fir is among the most fragrant of all species.
 The Balsam fir has relatively short, dark green needles and excellent form, making it a good choice for displaying ornaments.